Tag Archives: french dressage for gaited horses

 Naturally gaited Tennessee walking horse flat walk

-What effect does relaxing the mouth, lower jaw, and poll have on quality smooth gait?
+What effect does relaxing the lower jaw, mouth and poll have on quality smooth gait?
 Can comfortable equipment and flexibility exercises make a difference?
 Let’s take a look.

 Relaxing the Lower Jaw and its Effect on Smooth Gait